sherpanuren/my_portfolio/README.txt

 💼 About Me

-I'm a Computer Engineering graduate with a passion for data.
-I use tools like Python, Pandas, Matplotlib, and SQL to explore datasets, solve real-world problems, and build data-driven projects.
-My goal is to start my career as a Data Analyst and grow into a Data Scientist in the future.
+I’m a Computer Engineering graduate with a strong interest in project planning, digital tools, and ICT coordination.
+My goal is to become an effective ICT Project Manager — skilled in organizing cross-functional teams, managing timelines, and bridging the gap between technical and business requirements.

 ---